theforeman/foreman_docker/README.md

 | ---------------:| --------------:|
 | >=  1.5         | 0.0.1          |

+## Testing

+Run `rake test:docker:test` from your Foreman directory to run the test suite.

 ## Latest code

 You can get the develop branch of the plugin by specifying your Gemfile in this way: